Botulinum toxin is an injectable neuromodulator derived from neurotoxins produced by Clostridium botulinum, the bacterium responsible for botulism.

 Lateral canthal rhytides (crow’s feet)

 The orbicularis oculi muscle complex plays an important role in eyelid closure.
-Contraction of the lateral fibers of the orbicularis oculi muscle also produces lines (also known as crow’s feet) that radiate from the lateral canthus and are exacerbated during smiling.
+Contraction of the lateral fibres of the orbicularis oculi muscle also produces lines (also known as crow’s feet) that radiate from the lateral canthus and are exacerbated during smiling.
 Botulinum toxin injection into this area can reduce the appearance of these rhytides.

 A dose-dependent effect of treatment has been reported.
 In one randomized trial in which 157 patients with moderate to severe lateral canthal rhytides were treated with varying doses of onabotulinumtoxinA or placebo, the rates of treatment response remained significantly greater than placebo for longer periods of time with higher doses than with lower doses.
-Patients treated with 12 or 18 units per side maintained significant improvement at maximal smile for at least 150 days after treatment, while the difference between placebo and treatment groups was no longer statistically significant in patients treated with 3 or 6 units at 60 or 150 days, respectively.
-The authors also commented that the magnitude of effect appeared to be higher in patients treated with the higher doses of onabotulinumtoxinA.
+Patients treated with 12 or 18 units per side maintained significant improvement at a maximal smile for at least 150 days after treatment, while the difference between placebo and treatment groups was no longer statistically significant in patients treated with 3 or 6 units at 60 or 150 days, respectively.
+The authors also commented that the magnitude of effect appeared to be higher in patients treated with higher doses of onabotulinumtoxinA.

 Because the orbicularis oculi muscle is diffusely innervated, multiple injections are required to weaken the muscle effectively.
 I typically inject 12 to 15 units of onabotulinumtoxinA per periocular region divided into two to four injection sites.

 A separate randomized trial of abobotulinumtoxinA injections for lateral canthal rhytides found that doses of 15, 30, and 45 units per side were all effective, but detected a trend towards increased response rates with doses of 30 and 45 units.
 Use of a total dose of 30 units, divided into three injection points per side, has been suggested by some authors.